omahs/docs-34/docs/index.md

 # Automata Network

 Automata Network is the privacy middleware layer building for a fair Web3.
-Its core suite of products include [1RPC](https://www.1rpc.io), [2FA Guru](https://2fa.guru), [NFTFair](https://nftfair.app), [AnyDAO](https://anydao.app) and [XATA](https://xata.fi) to address perennial issues of exploitation on the blockchain without compromising on security.
+Its core suite of products includes [1RPC](https://www.1rpc.io), [2FA Guru](https://2fa.guru), [NFTFair](https://nftfair.app), [AnyDAO](https://anydao.app) and [XATA](https://xata.fi) to address perennial issues of exploitation on the blockchain without compromising on security.

 Some of our key features:
 - Do-not-track privacy